slatedocs/slate/source/includes/_configuration.md

 ### Monitoring

-Scout currently supports Ruby on Rails 2.2+ and Ruby 1.8.7+ and the following app servers:
+Scout currently supports Ruby on Rails 2.2+ and Ruby 1.8.7+ and the following app servers/background job frameworks:

 * Phusion Passenger
 * Puma